john-savill/home_network/AI_notes.md

 |RAM usage*| |3.1GB|3.6GB|
 |llama.cpp context| |limited to 4096|32.77K|

-*just quickly taked with the `free -h` command, so will include everything else running on the RPI but I will make sure to restart after each test.
+*just quickly taken with the `free -h` command, so will include everything else running on the RPI but I will make sure to restart after each test.

 ### notes